lambda-client/lambda/README.md

 rmOld
 copy
 ```
-If you use more then one then it must be in that order.
+If you use more than one then it must be in that order.

 Build is required, `mkdir` makes the `mods/1.12.2` directory, `rmOld` removes old versions of KAMI\* in that directory, and `copy` copies the build release to the `mods/1.12.2` directory.